alphagov/notifications-tech-docs/source/documentation/client_docs/_node.md

 You should also add an unsubscribe link to the bottom of your email.
 Find out how to add an unsubscribe link when you create a __New template__ or __Edit__ an email template.

+You must also add an unsubscribe link to the bottom of your email.
+The unsubscribe link at the bottom of your email must be a `GET` request.
+Your link should go to a webpage where the recipient can confirm that they want to unsubscribe.

+Find out how to add a link when you create a __New template__ or __Edit__ an email template.

 ##### emailReplyToId (optional)

 This is an email address specified by you to receive replies from your users.
 You must add at least one reply-to email address before your service can go live.